Reimagining the Wetlands

 University of Leeds

-Maria Rovisco is Associate Professor in Sociology at the University of Leeds, UK.
-She is a cultural sociologist with interests in civil society, the public sphere, socio-ecological transformation, cosmopolitanism, and art.
+She is Associate Professor of Sociology at the University of Leeds, United Kingdom.
+She holds a PhD in Sociology from the University of York, a Master’s degree in Communication, Cultures and Information Technologies from ISCTE (Instituto Superior de Ciencias del Trabajo y de la Empresa), University of Lisboa, and a Bachelor’s degree in Sociology from University of Coimbra.
+Her interests focus on civil society, the public sphere, socio-ecological transformation, cosmopolitanism and art.
 She is the author of Artists, Cosmopolitanism, and the Civic Imagination” and the co-editor of Visual Politics in the Global South.

 Dr Lorena Verzero